Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 Included in this list is access to the configuration for each installed app.
 The visibility of the apps in this list is controlled by application roles.
 For more information see the relevant configuration guide for each app.
 :::

-Once an option is selected, the navigation panel can then be used to access individual configuration options and settings.
+After an option is selected, the navigation panel can then be used to access individual configuration options and settings.

 ![Navigating Configuration](_books/esp-config/images/navigating-configuration.png)